In private letter to Redskins, FedEx said it will remove signage if name isn’t changed

 The contents of the FedEx letter were summarized for The Washington Post by a person who had read it but was not authorized to share it or speak publicly about it.

+The removal of FedEx’s name and signage from the stadium would cost team owner Daniel Snyder dearly.
+Because FedEx is paying its $205 million naming rights deal over time, roughly $45 million is due after the 2020 season, if payments are spread out evenly over the 27-year contract.
+By citing the risk to the FedEx brand, the letter appears to lay the foundation for terminating the agreement “for cause.”
+That interpretation, confirmed by a person with knowledge of the letter, means that FedEx wouldn’t pay the balance due after 2020 if the name isn’t changed.

-The FedEx letter and the company’s public statement set in motion the fast-moving events that appear to have forced team owner Daniel Snyder’s hand, spelling out in stark relief the dire economics consequence he will face unless he relents on a team name that dictionaries defined as a racial slur.
+The letter and one-sentence public statement July 2 set in motion the fast-moving events that appear to have forced Snyder’s hand, spelling out in stark relief the dire economic consequences he will face unless he relents on a team name that dictionaries define as a racial slur.

 Within hours of FedEx’s actions, Nike removed all Redskins merchandise from its online store.
-The next morning, July 3, the Redskins announced the team was launching “a thorough review” of the name — a step that people familiar with the closed-door talks that preceded the step said was expected to lead to a change in the team’s name and logo.
+The next morning, the Redskins announced the team was launching “a thorough review” of the name — a step that people familiar with the closed-door talks that preceded it said was expected to lead to a change in the team’s name and logo.

 Soon after, PepsiCo., Bank of America and Nike followed with statements supporting the step and a change in team name, as did NFL Commissioner Roger Goodell.
 All three companies are major corporate sponsors of the Redskins.

-Pepsi’s statement indicated that the company had been discussing the issue with team executives “for a few weeks,” adding: “We believe it is time for a change.”
+Pepsi’s statement indicated that the company had been discussing the issue with team executives “for a few weeks,” adding, “We believe it is time for a change.”
 Goodell’s statement said he had been in talks with Snyder about the issue over “the last few weeks.”

 As paraphrased by the person familiar with its content, the FedEx letter noted that the company was founded on a “people-first philosophy” and embraced and practiced diversity and inclusion.
 As such, it explained, the company is obligated to its stockholders, team members and customers to ensure that its corporate values were shared by its business partners.

-As a result, the letter served noticed that the company would remove all signage from the field at the end of the 2020 season (two decades into a 27-year naming-rights deal) unless the name is changed.
+As a result, the letter served notice that the company would remove all signage from the field at the end of the 2020 season (two decades into a 27-year naming-rights deal) unless the name is changed.

 The letter closed with the hope that a name change would help create a more positive public perception of the team, restore the team’s reputation and lessen the company’s concerns.